A hidden Markov model for statistical arbitrage in international crude oil futures markets: Statistical arbitrage strategies

 \textbf{Strategy 5: predicted increment (PI)}.
-By exploiting the stochastic model for the spread process described in Section \ref{sec:Cointegration}, we can improve on strategy RI described above.
-More specifically, the investor can compute the series $\hat{x}=(\hat{x}_t)_{t \in \mathbb{N}}$ of predicted spread increments, with $\hat{x}_t := \mathbb{E}[S_{t+1} | \mathcal{F}^y_{t}]/S_t -1$, and trade whenever the predicted increment lies outside a given band.
+By exploiting the stochastic model of Section \ref{sec:Cointegration}, we can improve on strategy RI described above.
+More specifically, the investor can compute the series $\hat{x}=(\hat{x}_t)_{t \in \mathbb{N}}$ of predicted spread increments, with $\hat{x}_t := \mathbb{E}[S_{t+1} | \mathcal{F}^S_{t}]/S_t -1$, and trade whenever the predicted increment lies outside a given interval.